gitamgadtaula/my-portfolio/README.md

-# portfolio
+# Gitam Gadtaula Portfolio
 Hello this is my portfoilio website.
-If you like it, you are free to clone it experiment the changes your own way.
+If you like it, you are free to clone it and experiment the changes in your own way.
 Enjoy !!
 Link : https://gitamgadtaula.herokuapp.com

 ## Project setup